-- 82. HEFCW costs for 2020-21 to 2022-23 are as per paragraphs 76 to 77 above. - 83.
-Redundancy costs are as per paragraphs 46 to 49 above. - 84.
-Welsh Government Staff costs and non-payroll staff costs as per paragraphs 78 to 81 above. - 85.
-Staff costings are based on full time equivalent for the purpose of the costings. - 86.
-Staff working on the discovery phase of the programme have not been included as they are needed for all three options. - 87.
-IT Costs represent the development and migration costs of HEFCW systems and data onto the Welsh Government system, and have been calculated in accordance with paragraphs 54 to 65, excepting for costs treated by the Welsh Government as overheads and met centrally.
+- 91. HEFCW costs for 2020-21 to 2022-23 are as per Option 1. - 92.
+Redundancy costs are as per Option 6. - 93.
+Welsh Government Staff costs and non-payroll staff are as per Option 6 without the additional staff required. - 94.
+Staff costings are based on full time equivalent for the purpose of the costings. - 95.
+IT Costs represent the development and migration costs of HEFCW systems and data onto the Welsh Government system, and have been calculated in accordance with Option 6, excepting for costs treated by the Welsh Government as overheads and met centrally.